partikelir/technocrat/readme.md

 * HTML5-compliant markup; clean and efficient CSS3 styling.
 * Big, beautiful typesetting for [easy reading](http://ia.net/blog/100e2r/).
 * Consistent vertical rhythm (excluding images; that's just too much trouble).
+* Improved post format styling and support for asides, images (really just a thin wrapper for attachments), links, quotations, and status updates.
+* Smart context-dependent search form.
-* Full-width view for image and gallery post format posts increases font size and removes sidebar.
+* Full-width view for images and galleries.
 Great for photo-blogging.
-* Improved post format styling and support for asides, images (really just a thin wrapper for attachments), links, quotations, and status updates.
-* AJAX page loading (click "next" and more content will appear).
+* Built-in AJAX Page Loader script (click "next" and more content will appear).
+Not unlike Infinite Scroll but custom-coded for high performance.
 * Built-in AJAX contact form page template; no need for a wasteful plugin.
+* Truly responsive images with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
+* Google web font support; configure in `functions.php`.
+* Code highlighting with [Prism](http://prismjs.com).
 * Automated CSS/JS minification via Gulp build system.
 This theme is *highly* optimized.
-* Google web font support; configure in `functions.php`.
-* Code highlighting with [Prism](http://prismjs.com).
-* Smart context-dependent search form.
 * A zillion little optimizations via [Ubik](https://github.com/synapticism/ubik).
+* Highly commented source code to walk you through everything that Pendrell can do.

 ## INSTALLATION

-Clone the repo and run `npm install` then `gulp dist` to build a complete copy of Pendrell.
+Clone the repo and run `npm install` then `gulp dist` to build Pendrell for production.

 Drop the 'dist/pendrell' directory into `/wp-content/themes/` and activate it via the WordPress admin interface.

+*Note: the copy hosted on GitHub lacks many dependencies that you can only get by building the theme from scratch!*

 ### REQUIREMENTS